shriram/gradescope-racket/README.md

   (test-equal? "-1" (sq -1) 1)
 ```

+## Why `define-var`

+You might wonder why you have to use `define-var` to name the
+variables you want from the module, especially if the module already
+exports them.
+(If you don't use `define-var` you'll get an unbound
+identifier error.)
+There are two reasons:

+1. Some languages, like Beginning Student Language, do not export
+   names.
+Therefore, the autograder has to “extract” them from the
+   module, and wouldn't know which ones to extract.

+2. Simply accepting all the names from a module may be dangerous: a
+   malicious student could export names that override the autograder's
+   functionality (since this code is public, after all), thereby
+   giving themselves they grade they want, not the one they deserve
+   (unless it's a course on malicious behavior, in which case, they've
+   earned whatever they award).

+`define-var` lets you carefully limit which names the student provided
+you actually end up with.
+It will first look for the exported name
+and, only if it isn't found, extract from the module.
+This avoids the
+slight nuisance of having to return a student's assignment for having
+forgotten to export a name.
+(If this behavior isn't desired, talk to
+me and I can help you edit the source.)

 ## Deploying to Gradescope

 Run `make zip` to generate the Zip file that you upgrade to